ilonahetsevich/spotify-wrapped-part2-sql/README.md

 </blockquote>

 <h3>💡 Learnings:</h3>
-<p>I tend to skip artists from "dance, electronic" genres and various Polish pop subgenres the most.
+<p>I tend to skip artists from "dance, electronic" genres and various "Polish pop" subgenres the most.
 The high skip rates for Polish pop and Polish hip-hop are likely due to my frequent listening to "Top Songs Poland" playlists during my 5 years living in Poland.

 </p>